 As previously noted, the Applicant has recently identified possible modifications to the proposed project to address these LCP concerns.
 These potential modifications include increasing the setback from the Black Hill Natural Area to 40 feet to address fire safety issues and to avoid the need for fuel modification on state property, increasing the setbacks for residential structures (100 feet) and eliminating grading in the immediate vicinity of the stream and riparian corridor in exchange for the placement of other development (roadway, sidewalks, cars, storm water infrastructure, urban landscaping, etc.) in closer proximity to (roughly 50 feet) the designated ESHA, and avoiding most of the raptor habitat trees.
-However, although the 40-foot Black Hill Natural Area set back would resolve BHNA LCP issues, even a project modified in this way would not be LCP consistent.
-As noted above, the 100-foot ESHA buffer applies to all development including roadways, structures, sidewalks, etc., and such incursion would not meet the 100-foot buffer requirement.
+The Commission finds that the Applicant's proposal, if properly refined, can form the foundation of an approvable project that can be found adequate in this case to protect resources consistent with the LCP (see modifications to approve project below).
+However, although the 40 foot Black Hill Natural Area set back would resolve BHNA LCP issues, even a project modified in this way would not be LCP consistent.
+As noted above, the 100-foot ESHA buffer applies to all development including roadways, structures, sidewalks, etc., and such incursion would not meet the 100 foot buffer requirement.
 Such incursion is also not unavoidable (see also below in relation to ingress/egress from site).
 Some of the raptor habitat area would also still be removed, contrary to the LCP.
 In short, and similar to the proposed project, the Applicant's most recent proposal cannot be found consistent with the LCP for similar reasons.